Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 live collector state, late proposal arrivals, or a node-local sub-quorum set instead of the accepted witness in the transaction stream.

-**INV-7 — Shadow tickets are latches, not global tombstones.**
+**INV-7 — Enhanced shadow tickets are issuance latches, not global tombstones.**
-The shadow-ticket object binds the canonical target signing intent, not one authorization-envelope-dependent target transaction ID.
-Any destination-valid execution of that exact intent may complete the callback.
-Deletion permits a later re-mint of the same `(account, ticketSequence)` latch, so replay protection beyond the live latch is a separate protocol decision, not an implicit property of shadow tickets.

-Cancellation exists to reclaim the account reserve and bounded outstanding- ticket slot when a round trip will not complete.
-It deletes callback readiness;
-it does not revoke target-chain signatures already published in proposals.
-Safe cleanup therefore depends on external evidence that the capability is no longer executable or the callback is intentionally abandoned, such as target `LastLedgerSequence` expiry, destination Ticket consumption, or SignerList invalidation.
+The latch binds the canonical target signing intent and is keyed by `(owner, origin transaction ID W)`, not by one authorization-envelope-dependent target transaction ID or by destination TicketSequence alone.
+The signed release Memo carries `W`; a fresh Export has a fresh `W`, so erasing one latch cannot re-arm an old stamped XPOP against a later issuance.
+The obsolete memo-less callback and ticket-keyed latch helper are not supported v1 compatibility paths.

+Witness and XPOP are independent monotonic facts.
+Whichever arrives second symmetrically erases the latch and releases reserve.
+Cancellation while publication is pending is non-revoking: it unlinks work and retains callback readiness because already-public signatures cannot be withdrawn.
+Once a latch is non-pending, an explicit owner cleanup may erase it and knowingly forfeit a later callback. v1 has neither an automatic terminal-retirement clock nor a permanent tombstone graveyard.

 **INV-8 — Export signatures are public capabilities.**
 Proposal-carried signature shares may be observed, assembled, and submitted as